pce-devel/huc/examples/asm/elmer/README.md

 * ted2-bios-romcd
   - A modified System Card 3.0 HuCARD that runs a CD-ROM overlay stored inside the HuCARD image, rather than loading it from CD-ROM.

+* ted2-bios-usbcd
+  - A modified System Card 3.0 HuCARD that runs a CD-ROM overlay uploaded through USB, rather than loading it from CD-ROM.

 ## Using the System Card BIOS